Self-taught director/editor Theo Gelernter (Theo Gee) never intended to be a film maker.

-After graduating and doing short stint at the BBC, Theo joined a production company called Connected Pictures and within two years went from Editor to Creative Director (I know, what were they thinking?).
+After graduating and doing short stint at the BBC, Theo joined a production company as a junior editor, and within a year or so, he had somehow convinced to make him Creative Director.
 In 2019, he left the company to go freelance, and will probably regret that decision at some point.

 In his spare time, Theo likes to stand very still and pretend he is a filing cabinet.